day8/re-frame-async-flow-fx/README.md

 tasks which could be done in parallel, should be done in parallel.

 So the boot process is seldom linear, one task after an another.
 Instead, it involves
-dependencies like:  when task task1 has finished, we can start task2, task3 and task4 in parallel.
-But task5 can't start until both task2 and task3 has completed successfully.
+dependencies like:  when task1 has finished, we can start task2, task3 and task4 in parallel.
+And task5 can be started only when both task2 and task3 has completed successfully.
-And task6 can start when task3 is done, but we really don't care if it finishes properly - it is non essential to a working app.
+And task6 can start when task3 alone has completed, but we really don't care if it finishes properly - it is non essential to a working app.

-So, we need to coordinate asynchronous timelines, with complex dependencies, while handling failures.
+So, we need to coordinate asynchronous flows, with complex dependencies, while handling failures.
 Not easy, but that's why they pay us the big bucks.

 #### As Data Please

-Because we program in Clojure, we spend time in hammocks lazily re-watching Rich Hickey videos and meditating on essential truths like "data is the ultimate in late binding".
+Because we program in Clojure, we spend time in hammocks carefully re-watching Rich Hickey videos and meditating on essential truths like "data is the ultimate in late binding".

-Our solution should involve "programming with data" and be, at once, all synonyms of easy.
+So, our solution must involve "programming with data", and be, at once, all synonyms of easy.

 #### In One Place